nihadev/Tutorial-upload-folder-into-github/README.md

   git config --global user.name "Your Name"

-10.After that, Run git commit -m "Write something here" (you can skip this if you do not do on no.9)
+10. After that, Run git commit -m "Write something here" (you can skip this if you do not do on no.9)

-11.Run git push origin master.
+11. Run git push origin master.

-12.Done !
+12. Done !